 - Never search for items, attempt to groom, or stare at something in the vehicle while driving.

 Regardless of how careful you and your child may be while driving, the sad truth is that far too many motorists drive recklessly.
 Somebody else’s negligence may cause tragic injury to you or a loved one.

 When this happens, you need a law firm that will fight for the truth.
 A law firm that will fight for you.
-J. Gonzalez Law Firm understands the legal ring and can help you get the justice, and compensation, you or your loved one deserves.
+J. Gonzalez Injury Attorneys understands the legal ring and can help you get the justice, and compensation, you or your loved one deserves.